 Dr. Courtney PeckensAssistant Professor of Engineering

 As a civil engineering instructor, Courtney teaches the primary civil engineering courses, which include Steel Design, Concrete Design and Geotechnical Engineering.
-She is also the faculty advisor for the Engineers Without Borders student chapter on campus.
+She also teaches Control Systems and Introduction to Engineering Computing.
+She is the faculty advisor for the Engineers Without Borders student chapter on campus.
 She started at Hope in 2013.

 AREAS OF INTEREST